Jonathan Hernández (baseball): Seattle Mariners

 On August 2, 2024, Hernández was claimed off waivers by the Seattle Mariners.
 In three appearances for the Mariners, he struggled to an 11.57 ERA with three strikeouts across 2 1/3 innings pitched.
 Hernández was designated for assignment by Seattle on August 8.
 He cleared waivers and was sent outright to the Triple–A Tacoma Rainiers on August 11.
 Hernández elected free agency on October 4.

 Tampa Bay Rays

 On January 30, 2025, Hernández signed a minor league contract with the Tampa Bay Rays.
-He elected free agency on November 6.
+He made 12 appearances for the Triple-A Durham Bulls, posting a 1-0 record and 2.25 ERA with 13 strikeouts over 12 innings of work.
+Hernández elected free agency following the season on November 6.

+Philadelphia Phillies

+On December 17, 2025, Hernández signed a minor league contract with the Philadelphia Phillies.
+He made 13 appearances for the Triple-A Lehigh Valley IronPigs, posting a 1-0 record and 4.80 ERA with 22 strikeouts and one save over 15 innings of work.
+Hernández was released by the Phillies organization on May 17, 2026.

+Los Angeles Dodgers

+On May 18, 2026, Hernández signed a major league contract with the Los Angeles Dodgers.
+He pitched 17 2/3 innings over 12 games and allowed sixteen runs on 19 hits and 12 walks.
+Hernández was designated for assignment by the Dodgers on June 30.
+He cleared waivers and was sent outright to the Triple-A Oklahoma City Comets on July 3.
+Hernández was added back to the major league roster on August 3.
+After tossing 4 2/3 scoreless innings across three appearances, Hernández was designated for assignment again on August 10.
+He was added back to the team's active roster on August 13.
+Hernández was once more designated for assignment on August 19.
+He cleared waivers and was sent outright back to Oklahoma City on August 21.
+In 25 1/3 innings for the Dodgers, he had a 5.68 ERA and in 14 2/3 innings for the Comets, he had a 3.07 ERA.

 Personal life

 Hernández's father, Fernando Hernández, pitched in Major League Baseball.
 Jonathan was born in Memphis, Tennessee, when his father played baseball there, but he was raised in the Dominican Republic.
 He is a Catholic.